 Most of my family spends every last penny of their paycheck.
 This goes on every single month, without a care.
 Do I owe them financially security later in life?

 Full disclosure, I’m ready for early retirement now.
 Heck, the numbers say I could have pulled the trigger years ago.
-The $Mav Family has worked our asses off in our careers, watched what we’ve spent and hit FI.
+We’ve worked our asses off in our careers, watched what we’ve spent and hit FI.
 We can pull the trigger tomorrow and march off into the sunset with mai tais and cabanas if we want.
 So why haven’t we?
 Financial uncertainty.

-When most people think about retirement, they think of vacations, sleeping in, doing whatever the F they want without any obligations.
+When most people think about retirement, they think of vacations, sleeping in, doing whatever they want without any obligations.

 I always do what I want.